IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/constant_input_choices.md

     *   [Nicole Meyer’s A logo a day for branding 10,000 lakes](http://www.psfk.com/2011/09/branding-10000-lakes-one-minnesota-lake-one-logo-every-day.html)
     *   [Terry Difileliciantonio’s 15 weeks of games]([http://15weeksofgames.wordpress.com](http://15weeksofgames.wordpress.com))
     *   [Dear Data](http://www.dear-data.com/theproject) by Giorgia Lupi and Stefanie Posavec

+**Also remember it doesn't have to digital or visual.
+It could be aural (i.e. music or soundscapes), culinary, etc. The main requirement is that it is a creative project.**